YOLO Evolution: A Comprehensive Benchmark and Architectural Review of YOLOv12, YOLO11, and Their Previous Versions: Benchmark Results

 \subsubsection{Traffic Signs Dataset}

-Table \ref{tab:evaluation_ traffic_ signs} presents a comparative analysis of the YOLO algorithms' performance on the Traffic Signs dataset, evaluated based on accuracy, computational efficiency, and model size.
+Figure \ref{fig: traffic signs table} presents a comparative analysis of the YOLO algorithms' performance on the Traffic Signs dataset, evaluated based on accuracy, computational efficiency, and model size.
 The Traffic Signs dataset is a medium-sized dataset with varied object sizes, making it favorable for benchmarking.
-The results highlight the effectiveness of YOLO models in detecting traffic signs, demonstrating a range of precision.
-The highest mAP50-95 was 0.799, while the lowest recorded precision was 0.64.
-On the other hand, the highest mAP50 is 0.893 while the lowest is 0.722.
-The substantial gap between the mAP50 and mAP50-95 results suggests that the models encounter difficulties in uniformly handling traffic signs with different sizes at higher thresholds, reflecting areas for potential improvement in their detection algorithms.

 \paragraph{\textbf{Accuracy:}} As illustrated in Figure \ref{fig: map signs}, YOLOv5ul demonstrates the highest accuracy, achieving a mAP50 of 0.866 and a mAP50-95 of 0.799.
 This is followed by YOLO11m with a mAP50-95 of 0.795 and YOLO11l with a mAP50-95 of 0.794.
-In contrast, YOLOv10n exhibits the lowest precision, with a mAP50 of 0.722 and a mAP50-95 of 0.64, closely followed by YOLOv5un with a mAP50-95 of 0.665, as evidenced by the data points in Figure \ref{fig: map signs}.
+In contrast, YOLOv10n exhibits the lowest precision, with a mAP50 of 0.722 and a mAP50-95 of 0.64, closely followed by YOLOv5un with a mAP50-95 of 0.665.

-\paragraph{\textbf{Precision and Recall: }} Figure \ref{fig: prec signs} elucidates the trade-off between precision and recall taking the size of the models into consideration.
-Models such as YOLO11m, YOLO10l, YOLOv9m, YOLOv5ux, and YOLO11l exhibit high precision and recall, specifically with YOLO11m achieving a precision of 0.898 and a recall of 0.826 while having a size of 67.9Mb, and YOLOv10l achieving a precision of 0.873 and a recall of 0.807 with a significantly bigger size (126.8 Mb).
-In contrast, smaller models such as YOLOv10n (precision 0.722, recall 0.602), YOLOv8n (precision 0.749, recall 0.688), and YOLO11n (precision 0.768, recall 0.695) underperform in both metrics.
-This underscores the superior performance of larger models on the Traffic Signs dataset.
-Moreover, the high precision (0.849) and low recall (0.701) of YOLOv5um indicate a propensity for false negatives, while YOLOv3u's high recall (0.849) and low precision (0.75) suggest a tendency for false positives.